sfritzell/Voyant-Tutorial/topics/4-defaults.md

 Clicking on the "options" icon (it looks like the power-on / power-off slider on an iPhone) provides you with a dialog box where additional settings can be modified.
 These include:

 - Stopwords: a defined set of words to exclude from analysis
-- White list: the opposite of a stopword list, a defined set of words allowed to be displayed in Cirrus
+- White list: the opposite of a stopword list, a defined set of words that are allowed to be displayed in Cirrus
 - Categories: defined sets of related words, which may, for example, be used for semantic analysis
 - Font family: a web-safe set of fonts which you can choose for display
 - Palette: the color palette used in display